pandas-dev/pandas/doc/source/development/contributing_environment.rst

    python setup.py build_ext -j 4
    python -m pip install -e . --no-build-isolation --no-use-pep517

+   # Alternatively, if you would like to try out our new build system
+   # based on meson
+   pip install . --no-build-isolation --config-settings="builddir=builddir"

 At this point you should be able to import pandas from your locally built version::

    $ python